Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Bookings.md

 - *Text*
   Posting text.

 In all tabs of the *Post* menu entry, an identical footer with the input line is displayed.
-For detailed information on the contained elements and the corresponding functions, see [Input line](./01_InputLine.md).
+For detailed information on the contained elements and the corresponding functions, see [Postings input line](./01_InputLine.md).

 ## Attached document